-Bridgette Gusterson was inducted into the Sport Australia Hall of Fame on Friday, December 4, 2020 as an Athlete Member for her contribution to the sport of water polo.
+Bridgette Gusterson was inducted into the Sport Australia Hall of Fame in 2020 as an Athlete Member for her contribution to the sport of water polo.

 Bridgette Gusterson had an outstanding water polo career which featured the undoubted highlight of captaining Australia to the first ever Women’s Water Polo gold medal at the Sydney 2000 Olympic Games.
 In what was a memorable moment for Bridgette, she scored the winning goal from a clever flick over the Russian goalkeeper’s shoulder to proceed to the gold medal match.
 Bridgette debuted for Australia in 1992, subsequently amassing 212 international matches and scoring more than 400 goals.
 She played in four World Cups and two world championships campaigns before the Sydney Games.